 News Page

 Looking for something?
+Check the Site Map

-Check the Site Map Help children know about Jesus. |
+Help children know about

 When I came home from work one day and told Connie that I was going to go into sales, she asked if we might starve.
-She knew I don't have the typical salesman personality, and so did I, but that was partly why I wanted to do it.
+She knew that I don't have the typical salesman personality, and so did I, but that was partly why I wanted to do it.
 I wanted to see if I could succeed at it.The

 Job Interview with "Shoe"I applied for a sales position in Mansfield, Ohio as part of the redeployment program, and was offered the job the next day, including a raise.
 The branch manager was so excited to have someone who wanted to move to mansfield instead of away from Mansfield, he offered me the job immediately.
 I was also offered the opportunity to go to Mansfield on IBM's time and at IBM's expense and check it out.
 So I did.